AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-consent.md

 >[!NOTE]
 >
 >Thank you for investing your time in learning about Adobe Experience Platform Web SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)
+If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)